Learning Home Catalog Composer

 1- \vert 1\rangle

 (rather than 1\vert 1\rangle), depending on the measurement outcome.
-In both cases the alternatives are, in fact, equivalent — they are said to differ by a global phase because one is equal to the other multiplied by a complex number on the unit circle.
-This issue is discussed in greater detail in Lesson 3, and can safely be ignored for now.
+In both cases, the alternatives to 0\vert 0\rangle and 1\vert 1\rangle are, in fact, equivalent to these state vectors; they are said to to equivalent up to a global phase because one is equal to the other multiplied by a complex number on the unit circle.
+This issue is discussed in greater detail in the Quantum circuits lesson, and can safely be ignored for now.

-As an aside, Statevector will throw an error if the measure method is applied to an invalid quantum state vector.
-Feel free to give it a try if you're interested in seeing what an error looks like.
+Statevector will throw an error if the measure method is applied to an invalid quantum state vector.

-Statevector also comes with a sample_counts method that allows for the simulation of any number of measurements on the system.
-For example, the following cell shows the outcome of measuring the vector v 10001000 times, which (with high probability) results in the outcome 00 approximately 55 out of every 99 times (or about 556556 of the 10001000 trials) and the the outcome 11 approximately 44 out of every 99 times (or about 444444 out of the 10001000 trials).
-The cell also demonstrates the plot_histogram function for visualizing the results.
+Statevector also comes with a sample_counts method that allows for the simulation of any number of measurements on the system, each time starting with a fresh copy of the state.
+For example, the following code shows the outcome of measuring the vector v 10001000 times, which (with high probability) results in the outcome 00 approximately 55 out of every 99 times (or about 556556 of the 10001000 trials) and the outcome 11 approximately 44 out of every 99 times (or about 444444 out of the 10001000 trials).
+The code that follows also demonstrates the plot_histogram function from the qiskit.visualization module for visualizing the results.

 Copy to clipboard